innovationworkshops/mygenie/README.md

 When you sign in to your Heroku instance, you can navigate to “https://dashboard.heroku.com/apps” to manage your newly installed app, add more resources from Heroku Elements (https://elements.heroku.com/), configure access & settings or monitor metrics & activity.

-*Bonus*: If you have signed up for a GitHub account, you can optionally fork the repository (https://github.com/lightningexperience/finscabin)  and examine the  code which gives you a starter PHP CRUD app.
-This repository can serve as an *easy example of how to create and deploy applications on Heroku*.
-Trick question: How will you make changes in your forked GitHub repo so they are reflected in your app deployed on Heroku?

-Now you are ready to follow along the End to end Eventing Workshop: https://salesforce.quip.com/FsBwAS40Ltv5

 Happy exploring!